asyncapi/website/pages/docs/tutorials/validate-documents.md

 ---
-title: "Studio AsyncAPI document validation"
+title: "Validate AsyncAPI document with Studio"
 description: This tutorial will teach you how to validate AsyncAPI documents using the AsyncAPI Studio tool.
 weight: 120
 ---